Blue Bell Creameries: History

+Origins

-The company has its roots in the Brenham Creamery Company, which opened in 1907 to purchase excess cream from local dairy farmers and sell butter to people in Brenham, Texas, a town situated approximately 70 mi northwest of Houston.
+The company originally opened in 1907 under the name 'Brenham Creamery Company' with the original goal of purchasing excess cream from local dairy farmers and selling butter to people living in Brenham, Texas; a town located approximately 70 miles (110 km) northwest of Houston.
 In 1911, the creamery began to produce small quantities of ice cream.

 By 1919, the Creamery was in financial trouble and considered closing its doors.
 The board of directors hired E.F.
-Kruse, a 23-year-old former schoolteacher, to take over the company on April 1, 1919.
+Kruse, a 23-year-old former school teacher, to take over the company on April 1, 1919.
 Kruse refused to accept a salary for his first few months in the position so that the company would not be placed in further debt.
-Under his leadership, the company expanded its production of ice cream to the surrounding Brenham area and soon became profitable.
-At his suggestion, the company was renamed Blue Bell Creameries in 1930 after Kruse's favorite wildflower the Texas bluebell, which, like ice cream, thrives during the summer.
+Under his leadership, the company expanded the production of ice cream towards the surrounding Brenham areas and soon became profitable.
+At his suggestion, the company was to be renamed as 'Blue Bell Creameries' in 1930 after Kruse's favorite wildflower the Texas bluebell.

-Until 1936, the creamery made ice cream by the batch.
-It could create a 10 USgal batch of ice cream every 20 minutes.
-That year, in 1936, the company purchased its first continuous ice cream freezer, which could make 80 USgal of ice cream per hour.
+Leading up to the year of 1936, the creamery made ice cream by the batch.
+It could create a 10-US-gallon (38 L) batch of ice cream every 20 minutes.
+That same year the company purchased its first continuous ice cream freezer, which could make 80 US gallons (300 L) of ice cream per hour.
 The ice cream would run through a spigot, allowing it to be poured into any size container.

+E.F.
+Kruse was diagnosed with cancer in 1951 and died eight weeks after diagnosis.
+After his passing, his sons Ed and Howard took over the leadership of the company.